agrc/electrofishing-query/README.md

 1. Create `.env.local` files in the project root and the functions folders using the corresponding `.env` files as examples.
 1. Start the development server
    - `npm start`

+### Dependency Updates

+`tailwindcss`, and `tailwindcss-react-aria-components` can't be updated until we migrate the design system to tailwind 4.